Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 Follow the short boardwalk into the woods and check out the falls from the viewing platform.
 Because this is such an easy waterfall to see from the road, expect to share the spot with dozens of other leaf peepers.

 From here, you’ll be heading into the beautiful Mad River Valley.
-If you have time, drive some of the back roads in the area, which are rural and full of character.
+If you have time, drive some of the rural and full-of-character back roads in the area.

 Dining and Lodging in Waitsfield, VT

 Where to stay: After a long day of driving, exploring, and taking photos, it’s time to settle in for the night.
 The village of Waitsfield is a great little town with a few unique places to stay and eat.
-For a bit of luxury to go with your leaf-peeping, we recommend the The Griff Inn, which is a beautiful solar-powered inn with seven guest rooms and luxuriously comfortable beds.
+For a bit of luxury to go with your leaf-peeping, we recommend The Waitsfield Inn, a sweet Bed & Breakfast near Sugarbush Resort.

 Where to eat: American Flatbread Pizza — undoubtedly the best wood-fired pizza in the state of Vermont.